Amanhacker/YourCard-A-Full-Stack-Application/README.md

                 6).
 Payment module to do any kind of transactions. <br>
                 7).
 A header, Hero-unit made using ng-carousel component of Angular, and a footer in Homepage of Application. <br>
                 8).
 PageNotFoundException module to handle those cases where the link is broken or invalid. <br>
                 9).
-Application is made responsive for Pixel 2 device. <br>
+Application is made responsive for Pixel 2 device.

 ## Technologies Used :